Sometimes, you want to hide the div or HTML element with the button click event, Show the div by clicking on the button again.

-In this post, You will learn multiple ways to show/hide div by clicking a button.
+In this guide, you will learn multiple methods to show or hide a div by clicking a button.

 First, create a component with the default template, script, and style sections.

-Add button onclick handler using @click directive as seen follow
+Add a button onclick handler using the @click directive as follows.

 <button @click="isShow = !isShow">click Me</button>

-On clicking the button, the isShow attribute is assigned with the inverse of the existing value.
+Upon clicking the button, the isShow attribute is assigned the inverse of its existing value.

 In the Vue component script, define the boolean attribute isShow in the data function.
-Data returns object with property isShow=false initially.
+The data function returns an object with the property isShow initially set to false:

 using v-show directive